openclarity/openclarity/README.md

 ### Vulnerability scanning using local docker image as input

 ```
-# Kubeclarity cli can scan local docker images by set env variable LOCAL_IMAGE_SCAN=true
+# Local docker images can be scanned using the LOCAL_IMAGE_SCAN env variable

 # For example:
 LOCAL_IMAGE_SCAN=true kubeclarity-cli scan nginx.sbom
 ```

-### Private registry support for Kubeclarity cli
+### Private registry support in cli

-The Kubeclarity cli can read a config file that stores credentials for private registries.
+The KubeClarity cli can read a config file that stores credentials for private registries.

 Example registry section of the config file:
 ```